*Memphis Business Journal’s Small Business of the Year Award*

 Can you give us a bit of background information on yourself?

-William B. Courtney (Bill), aged 47, a native Memphian, founded Classic American Hardwoods, Inc. in 2001.
+William B. Courtney (Bill), a native Memphian (Tennessee, United States), founded Classic American Hardwoods, Inc. in 2001.
 Today, it employs 120 people with a 45 acre manufacturing facility and domestic sales offices in Memphis, TN and international sales offices in Shanghai, China and Ho Chi Minh City, Vietnam.
 In 2007, Classic American Hardwoods, Inc. won the Memphis Business Journal’s Small Business of the Year Award based on its growth and commitment to community service.

 In 2003, Bill began volunteering at Memphis’ inner city Manassas High School in an effort to turn its underperforming football team around.
 In 2003, the team had 19 players with a dismal 4-95, 10-year record.
 In the 2008 & 2009 seasons, the team’s record improved to 18-2, with 75 players.
 The story inspired a Hollywood film—Undefeated—which won the 2012 Academy Award for Best Feature Length Documentary.